syedsaadmahmood/search-box/README.md

 - Styling could be done using any CSS framework or preprocessor, with a preference for Tailwind CSS and Sass.

 ### Suggestions
-Unit Testing: Adding unit tests for each component using a testing framework like Jest to ensure the components work as expected and to catch potential issues early.
+- **Unit Testing**: Adding unit tests for each component using a testing framework like Jest to ensure the components work as expected and to catch potential issues early.
-State management: The test doesn't include state management using Vuex or Pinia, which are crucial for evaluating a candidate's ability to handle the store in large-scale projects.
+- **State management**: The test doesn't include state management using Vuex or Pinia, which are crucial for evaluating a candidate's ability to handle the store in large-scale projects.
 Including these technologies would provide a better assessment of their skills in managing complex state and ensuring efficient data flow throughout the application.

 ## Components
 - **SearchBar**: A component for the search input field.